golang-leipzig/golang-leipzig.github.io/content/posts/meetup-15-wrapup.md

 ----

-The second lightning talk summarized chapter 2 on "Filters" of [Software Tools](https://openlibrary.org/works/OL4617639W/) by Kernighan and Plauger (1976) and highlighted some timeless ideas on software style (today, you might say clean code).
+The second lightning talk summarized chapter 2 on "Filters" from [Software Tools](https://openlibrary.org/works/OL4617639W/) by Kernighan and Plauger (1976) and highlighted some timeless ideas on software style (today, you might say clean code).
 Go has great facilities for streaming data processing in the